"...architecture is the masterly, correct and magnificent play of masses, brought together in light..." Le Corbusier

-The Lighting Education Trust exists through the voluntary work of senior figures in the UK lighting industry and is supported by a range of sponsors from all sectors of the profession and associated disciplines.
+The Lighting Education Trust (LET) exists through the voluntary work of senior figures in the UK lighting industry and is supported by a range of sponsors from all sectors of the profession and associated disciplines.

 LET provides and supports training at all levels and promotes good lighting practice.
 Talent, experience, and technique are essential to create a visual environment to satisfy and augment what the building occupier wants. - we can teach the technical skills and the students provide the talent!